-- a. the different size of the countries in terms of the number of consumers; - b. variations in the ambition of the target; and - c. interaction with other policy instruments.
+- 1. the different size of the countries in terms of the number of consumers; - 2. variations in the ambition of the target; and - 3. interaction with other policy instruments.

 Point c) refers mainly to the French case where consumers can blend funds from both the EEOs and the French tax rebate scheme Crédit d'Impôt Transition Energétique in order to finance energy efficiency improvements in domestic buildings.
-This means that funds from EEOs have to cover a smaller share of the total investment cost which lowers the cost of EEOs in France significantly compared to other countries where this is currently not an option.
-For a detailed analysis if the interaction of the EEOS in France and tax rebates see Rohde et al. (2014).
+This means that funds from EEOs have to cover a smaller share of the total investment cost which lowers the cost of EEOs in France significantly compared to other countries where this is currently not an option.24

-On average, the five EEOs cost about 16 Euro per capita per year with France representing the EEO with the lowest cost of just 6 Euro per capita per year and Denmark the most expensive EEO amounting to more than 30 Euro per capital per year.
+On average, the five EEOs cost about 16 Euro per capita per year with France representing the EEO with the lowest cost of just 6 Euro per capita per year and Denmark the most expensive EEO amounting to more than 30 Euro per capita per year.
 The low cost per capita in France is largely a result of the interaction with tax rebates that complement the subsidies provided through the EEO.